-As a travel category manager, members often come to me with similar complaints about online booking tools (OBTs) “it can’t do this…” or “it can’t do that.”
+As a travel partner development representative, members often come to me with similar complaints about online booking tools (OBTs) “it can’t do this…” or “it can’t do that.”
 However, once we get into deeper conversations about the issues, I quickly realize that it’s not an issue with the actual OBT technology, but instead certain functionalities are turned off and alerts aren’t set up.
 Or, the company policy isn’t tied to the tool correctly, so travelers aren’t warned when they are making non-compliant travel arrangements.

 Don’t get me wrong, OBTs and their capabilities are really great and essential to business travel — they just aren’t always used correctly.
 It can take a lot of time to learn all of the options and how to implement them properly.
 In fact, travel managers attend OBT user conferences simply to learn what the tool can do.
 And, since OBTs and other technologies show no signs of slowing down it’s important to get your tools under control.

 This is where a travel management company (TMC) comes in.
 Having a TMC partner that knows the OBT and has dedicated resources is key.
 Direct Travel, an OMNIA Partners supplier, is one such example, and they recently created a guide to help customers maximize their corporate travel booking tool, “Reroute To Better Online Adoption.”

 Here are some key points from the Direct Travel Guide that often come up when I talk with our members, and some examples of how members are handling those questions at their organizations:

 - OBT Ambassadors.
 Get a small team of users to be the early adopters and also help push the initiative to others.

 - Apply Your Policy to the OBT.
 If you have segments in your policy, use them in the tool.
 Some members of OMNIA Partners differentiate executives in the policies and therefore allow them to book the first-class tickets in the tool.